-In 2015-2016 new student enrolment was 709 compared to the three previous years of 675, 675 and 765.
-Tuition revenue was slightly lower than budget due to the variation in mix of Canadian versus international students as compared to budget.
+In 2016-2017 new student enrolment was 641 compared to the three previous years of 709, 675 and 675.
+Tuition revenue was lower than budget due to less international students than budget.

-Investment and other income was 7 per cent of total revenue compared to 15 per cent, 16 per cent and 12 per cent in prior years.
-This decline is due to a negative one year rate of return of 1.55 per cent on restricted and unrestricted endowments.
-The overall long term rate of return is sufficient to ensure future generations of faculty and staff benefit as much from the endowment funds as current generations.
+Investment and other income was 19 per cent of total revenue compared to 7 per cent, 15 per cent and 16 per cent in prior years.
+The significant amount of investment income is due to a strong rate of return on the University's endowment funds.
+In 2015-2016, the income was lower due to a negative one year rate of return of 1.55 per cent on restricted and unrestricted endowments.